UserMUKTAR/UserMUKTAR/README.md

 - 👋 Hi, I’m @UserMUKTAR
-- 👀 I’m interested in coding and management
-- 🌱 I’m currently learning Java and python
+- 🌱 I’m currently coding in Java
 - 💞️ I’m looking to collaborate on new projects
 - 📫 How to reach me => muktarmerch83@gmail.com